Title: Love to Hate You

 He smiled at me.
 A naughty, skew, sexy smile.
 “Not yet.”
 And then he kissed me.
 No one had kissed me like that before.
 It was the kind of kiss shared by long-lost lovers.”

-The book begins with the protagonist, Sera, and how she ended up in the back of a car with the hottest man that has ever walked the planet.
+Sera finds herself in the back of a car with the hottest man that has ever walked the planet.
 Something that she never EVER does.
-When she thinks her one night stand sex god recognises her, Sera panics and bolts, leaving him in the back of the car with his trousers still around his ankles.
+So when she thinks her one night stand recognises her, Sera can’t help but panic and bolts, leaving him in the back with his trousers still around his ankles.

 ‘I gasped and then slapped my hands over my mouth in utter gut-wrenching shock.
 I closed my eyes tightly, hoping that when I opened them again, my underwear would not be laying on my boss’s table.